kuzm/save2memrise/README.md

 /build.sh --target=IntegrationTest
 ```

 ## AWS Prerequisites

 1. Create ACM Certificate in us-east-1 region by creating CloudFormation stack from the following file: `Save2MemriseCertificateStack.CFTemplate.yml`.

 > [How do I migrate my SSL certificate to the US East (N. Virginia) region?](https://aws.amazon.com/premiumsupport/knowledge-center/migrate-ssl-cert-us-east/) You can't migrate an existing certificate in ACM from one AWS Region to another.
 To associate an ACM Certificate with a CloudFront distribution, you must create a certificate in the US East (N. Virginia) Region.

 ## Deployment

 Deployment is performed by AWS CodePipeline.
 CodePipeline has the following steps configured:
-1. AWS CodeCommit as a source repository.
+1. GitHub as a source repository.
 2. AWS CodeBuild to build docker images and push them to ECR.
 2.1.
-CodeBuild reads `buildspec.yml` for build instructions.
+CodeBuild reads `public-api-buildspec.yml` for build instructions.
 3. AWS CodeDeploy which pulls docker images from ECR and deploys them to ECS.
-4. AWS CodeBuild with builds chrome extension and uploads to S3.
+4. AWS CodeBuild with builds chrome extension, uploads to S3, and invalidates CloudFront cache.
+4.1.
+CodeBuild reads `chrome-ext-buildspec.yml` for build instructions.

+Two environments are defined: blue and green.
+Both are production environments.
+Green environment is a main one for stable releases.
+The blue environment is intended for unstable releases.
+Once a release is tested, live traffic should be switched from the green env to the blue env.
+If no issues are found, the release can be promoted to the green env and live traffic can be switched to the green env.
+If some issues are detected, the release should not be promoted, and live traffic should be switched back to the green env which still runs the stable version.
+When inactive, the blue env can be deactivated to optimize costs.

 Logs are collected by AWS CloudWatch in the log group `save2memrise`.